Carrier Comparison

 What is the cheapest way to ship a 1 lb package?

 USPS Ground Advantage is the cheapest way to ship a 1 lb package at $4-5 for most domestic destinations.
 If your item is under 13 oz and fits in a padded envelope, USPS First-Class Package can be even cheaper at $3-4.
-Using a shipping platform like I'd Ship That gets you commercial rates that are lower than retail post office prices.
+Using a shipping platform like I'd Ship That gets you discounted USPS, FedEx, and UPS labels below commercial rates, lower than retail post office prices, and you see the full price before you buy with every fee shown up front.

 Does UPS have a minimum shipping charge?